 Spoiler alert: we did manage to hike the Tahoe Rim Trail in 7 days!
 Mission accomplished.
 It wasn’t easy though, and we learned a ton in the process.

-Though this was back in 2016, I think the itinerary and learnings from our trip are as relevant today in 2020 as ever.
+Though this was back in 2016, I think the itinerary and learnings from our trip are as relevant today as ever.
 And with the nearby John Muir Trail becoming increasingly overloaded, I’ve started suggesting the TRT as a possible alternative to a JMT thru hike.

 Why 7 Days?

 Our goal was to hike the entire 170 mile Tahoe Rim Trail in one week / seven days, which comes out to an average of about 24 miles per day.
 This was an appealing goal because:

 - It was a neat and tidy time period.

 - A week was all the time we could take off from work.